Rijanhastwoears/DSE511-HW5-Scraping-and-API/README.md

 ## Configuration

 1. **Set your FRED API Key**: Open `fred_client.py` and replace the placeholder on line 7:

+Note for Scott:- I have put my API keyh in the script - probably should not do that but it does save you some time :).
    ```python
    API_KEY = 'your-actual-api-key-here'
    ```